 In the last while I’ve been working a lot on arcade cabinets, TVs doing mods and conversions and also looking for 15kHz capable VGA LCD monitors.
 I desperately needed something that was portable and easy to use, and couldn’t really find anything that I wanted to buy so I decided to give myself another project and make some.
 A few iterations, bug fixes an enhancements later and these are the result.

-TVs, arcade monitors and VGA monitors require a slightly different connection, signal and relevant set of tests so to make testing simple I ended up creating three different types of testers, each one fine tuned for their respective application.
+TVs, arcade monitors and VGA monitors require a slightly different connection, signal and relevant set of tests so to make testing simple I ended up creating four different types of testers, each one fine tuned for their respective application.

 Each one is battery operated using the same battery, with approximately the same battery life (about 5 hours of on time).
 Being battery powered, they are all easy and safe to use, portable, and most importantly inexpensive.